Set up and register a limited liability partnership

 • working arrangements, such as how much time each partner should contribute to the business and what type of decisions need collective agreement between the partners

 If members do not have a deed, they will be governed by the Limited Liability Partnerships Act 2000 (LLP Act 2000) terms.
 However, the Act does not offer solutions to many of the problems that can arise and may not suit you and your members.
-Read about the LLP Act 2000 on the HM Revenue & Customs (HMRC) website.
+Read about the LLP Act 2000 at legislation.gov.uk.

 6. Tax matters of an LLP